nicoverbruggen/NickelDissolve/ABOUT.md

 ## Device support

-**Officially supported: the modern MediaTek (`hwtcon`) devices.** These are the Kobo Clara BW, Clara Colour, and Libra Colour, and they are what the animation is built and tested for.
+**Officially supported: the modern MediaTek (`hwtcon`) devices.** These are the Kobo Clara BW, Clara Colour and Libra Colour, and they are what the animation is built and tested for.
+The Elipsa 2E is the same interface and should behave identically, but nobody has run it, so it is listed as best-effort rather than supported.
 The current i.MX (`mxcfb`) interface is still driven best-effort, which covers more devices than it once did: the Libra 2 and Clara 2E, and also the whole `kobo7` group (Clara HD, Forma, Nia, Libra H2O and the Edition 2 v2 boards), which issue the identical ioctl.
-The Reading-settings entry reflects this in three tiers: a supported (`hwtcon`) device shows a plain on/off row; a current i.MX (`mxcfb`) device keeps the on/off row but adds a caution that it may not work; anything else shows an *Unsupported* label in place of the toggle.
+The Reading-settings entry reflects this in three tiers: a supported (`hwtcon`) device shows a plain on/off row; a best-effort device (current `mxcfb`, or `sunxi`) keeps the on/off row but adds a caution that it may not work; anything else shows an *Unsupported* label in place of the toggle.

 The **Release** column is what a published build does. **Developer** is the `NDS_PRERELEASE=1` build, which animates every interface the mod can decode so untested hardware can be evaluated; it is not published. *Tested by author* = personally run on the hardware.